From Evidence to Trajectory: Abductive Reasoning Path Synthesis for Retrieval-Augmented Generation Agents Development: Introduction

-One approach to train RAG agents without process supervision is reinforcement learning~(RL)~\citep{shao2024deepseekmath}, which optimizes the decision-making process based on outcome-based rewards.
-Nevertheless, these methods have notable limitations.
-First, reward signals are often sparse and delayed, making it difficult to assign credit to individual decisions.
-In addition, RAG agents contain various non-differentiable components like retrievers and databases, which makes end-to-end gradient backpropagation infeasible.
-Most critically, the effectiveness of RL relies heavily on the intrinsic reasoning capabilities of the model. \textbf{\textit{Without sufficient prior knowledge, the LLM may fail to discover correct actions that lead to a positive reward, rendering trajectory exploration ineffective}}.
+One approach to training RAG agents without process supervision is reinforcement learning~(RL)~\citep{shao2024deepseekmath}, which allows LLMs to ``self-explore'' trajectories via trial and error.
+Nevertheless, these methods have notable limitations~(Figure~\ref{fig:rl_synthesis} left).
+First, the commonly-adopted outcome reward signals are often sparse and delayed, making it difficult to assign credit to individual actions.
+In addition, online RL algorithms are inherently sample-inefficient and computationally expensive.
+To accurately estimate baselines for relative advantage calculation, they necessitate repeated sampling of multiple trajectories per query, wasting vast budgets on failed attempts merely to reduce variance~\citep{variance_reduction,shao2024deepseekmath}.
+Most critically, the effectiveness of RL relies heavily on the intrinsic reasoning capabilities of the model.
+This creates a severe ``cold-start'' problem for smaller models~(e.g., 1B-3B parameters). \textbf{\textit{Without sufficient prior knowledge, they typically fail to discover any correct actions that lead to a positive reward, rendering trajectory exploration ineffective}}.

-Another line of work~\citep{LongAlign,yang2025longfaith} mitigates data scarcity by synthesizing reasoning paths, which leverage LLMs to generate chain-of-thought~(CoT) rationales that link questions to answers using the supporting evidence.
-However, existing data synthesis approaches cannot be adapted to agent training.
-First, the generated paths often function as post-hoc explanations of predefined answers, rather than a genuine, step-by-step problem-solving process.
-More importantly, \textbf{\textit{simple CoT training does not endow RAG agents with the core agentic capability to interact with external environments}}, severely limiting their effectiveness in answering open-domain questions.
+Another line of work~\citep{LongAlign,yang2025longfaith} mitigates data scarcity by synthesizing reasoning paths, leveraging LLMs to generate Chain-of-Thought~(CoT) rationales~(Figure~\ref{fig:rl_synthesis} mid and right).
+Yet, these approaches are ill-suited for agent training as they produce static, post-hoc explanations instead of dynamic and interactive decision-making processes.
+Consequently, \textbf{\textit{they fail to endow LLM with the core agentic capability to interact with external environments}}, limiting their effectiveness in \textbf{\textit{open-domain}} question answering.